CoipoNorte/CoipoNorte/README.md

 <h1 align="center">hello 👋, I am Coipo Norte</h1>
 <h3 align="center">This repository is to upload my small projects for my studies.</h3>

-I like programming and this is some information about me.:
+I like programming and this is some information about me:

 - 🔭 I am currently studying computer control engineering.
 - 🌱 I am currently learning web development.